property&mortgageinsights

 Educated By HostVirginia Graham RichesVeteran Mortgage Broker & Former SFE Interest Rate Dealer

-When Steve Hair sat down with us, he'd already lived through every kind of market — he started on the Sydney Futures Exchange at seventeen and spent decades in banking across Sydney, London and Singapore.
-So when even he says the thing that changed his property journey wasn't the interest rate, it's worth leaning in.
+Steve Hair has seen every kind of market — he walked onto the Sydney Futures Exchange floor at seventeen and spent the next three decades in banking across Sydney, London and Singapore.
+So when he says the thing that changed his property life wasn't the interest rate, it lands differently.
+His point is blunt: banks don't lend against the rate you'll actually pay.
+By law they test you about 3% higher, and many count only half of any bonus or commission.
+Same payslip — a wildly different answer depending on who's holding it.

 Episode Snapshot